Hothouse Flowers

-Hothouse Flowers are an Irish rock band that combine traditional Irish music with influences from soul, gospel and rock.
-Formed in 1985 in Dublin, they started as street performers.
+Hothouse Flowers are an Irish rock band that combine traditional Irish music with influences from soul, gospel, and rock.
+Formed in 1985 in Dublin, they began as street performers.
 Their first album, People (1988), was the most successful debut album in Irish history, reaching No. 1 in Ireland and No. 2 in the UK.
 After two more albums and extensive touring, the group separated in 1994.
-Since getting back together in 1998, the band members have been sporadically issuing new songs and touring, but also pursuing solo careers.
+Since reforming in 1998, the band members have sporadically toured and issued new songs, but also have pursued solo careers.

 Career

-The group first formed in 1985 when Liam Ó Maonlaí and Fiachna Ó Braonáin, who had known each other as children in an Irish-speaking school, Coláiste Eoin in Booterstown, Dublin, began performing as street musicians, also known as buskers, on the streets of Dublin as "The Incomparable Benzini Brothers".
+The group first formed in 1985 when Liam Ó Maonlaí and Fiachna Ó Braonáin, who had known each other as children in an Irish-speaking school, Coláiste Eoin in Booterstown, Dublin, began performing as buskers (i.e. street musicians) on the streets of Dublin, under the name "The Incomparable Benzini Brothers".
 They were soon joined by Peter O'Toole and had won a street-entertainer award within a year.
 They renamed the group "Hothouse Flowers" (the name was suggested by singer Maria Doyle Kennedy during a brain-storming by band-members and friends in the Trinity College Arts Block café) and began writing songs and performing throughout Ireland.
 Rolling Stone magazine called them "the best-unsigned band in Europe".

 In 1986, Bono from the band U2 saw the Flowers performing on television and offered his support.
 They released their first single, "Love Don't Work This Way", on U2's Mother Records label, which quickly led to a deal with the PolyGram subsidiary London Records.

 Their first album, People, was released in May 1988 and was the most successful debut album in Irish history.
 It reached number one in Ireland within a week and eventually reached number 2 in the UK Albums Chart.
 The third single off the album "Feet on the Ground" shot to number one in Ireland on 19 March 1988.
 The international success of the album received a boost when a music video for the first single, "Don't Go", was played in the interval between contestants and the scoring in the 1988 Eurovision Song Contest.
 This propelled the song to number 11 in the UK Singles Chart, the highest position the band would ever achieve in this chart.
 In September 1988, the band appeared on the bill at the Reading Festival.
 In June 1989 they played at the Glastonbury Festival, and appeared there again the following year.